1st Grade Curriculum

-- Students learn the 70 phonograms essential to English through systematic phonics instruction.
-As they master these phonograms, they are equipped to successfully spell, encode (write), and decode (read).
+- Students learn the 70 phonograms essential to English through systematic phonics instruction using the Orton-Gillingham approach.
+As they master these phonemes and phonograms, they are equipped to successfully spell, encode (write), and decode (read).

 - Grammar instruction is integrated through the SWR curriculum including recognizing the difference between a phrase and a sentence; identifying and creating original declarative, interrogative, imperative, and exclamatory sentences; and identifying parts of speech.